 ladder with adjustable height - Exercise bike

-- English dictionary
+stationary bicycle used to exercise - English dictionary

 a stamp that creates raised patterns - Eiffel Tower lamp

-stretchy cord or fabric - Eight-track tape:
+stretchy cord or fabric - Eight-track tape

-recorded music - Easter lily:
+recorded music - Easter lily

 type of flower